President's Award for Engagement

 President’s Award for Engagement is designed to celebrate the engagement of staff and students in the life of the wider community and to make awards for the top entries in the Staff and Student categories.

-The award consists of five awards as follows:
+The award consists of four awards as follows:

 These are initiatives involving community partners that are committed to social regeneration and community empowerment.
 It may also include direct engagement by students and staff in community development.

 Through public engagement, be it through the media or other avenues, DCU staff play an active role in the wider debates in society around the future of the city and the nation.
 Making a mark, making a difference are key attributes in this domain.

 This area recognises the need to balance economic, environmental and social factors through all our activities, teaching and learning, research and innovation, our own campus operations as well as through our engagements with businesses and the community to create a sustainable future for all.